LUTE Configuration Database Specification

 This table DOES NOT contain constraints.
 This breaks full normalization to some degree.
 Redundant entries are allowed.

-tasks
+tasks table

-table holds Task
+The tasks table holds Task names.

 Constraints